 Cortisol is one of the principal stress hormones.
-Along with adrenaline, it kicks off the initial stress response to any challenges you face, whether it’s physical, mental, nutritional, emotional, social or behavioral.
+Along with adrenaline, it kicks off the initial stress response to any challenge you face.
+Whether it’s physical, mental, nutritional, emotional, social or behavioral, cortisol is always there.

-But what if there were certain compounds that could accelerate the reduction in stress within your body?
+But what if there were certain compounds that could accelerate stress reduction in your body?
 Nutrients that could be used to keep cortisol low and give you that extra “edge” in the battle against stress?

-Luckily, such supplements DO exist, and they work very well in supporting your body’s ability to handle stress, lowering cortisol and the other stress hormones in the process.
+Luckily, such supplements DO exist.
+And they work very well in supporting your body’s ability to lower cortisol and the other stress hormones in the process.

 The Negative Effects Of Cortisol

-Before we dive into the top supplements that can help you on how to reduce cortisol, what exactly does cortisol do in your body?
+Before we dive into the top supplements, what exactly does cortisol do to your body?

-The primary reason cortisol is released is to break down amino acids from muscles into glucose to be used as fuel by your cells and to maintain blood sugar.
+Cortisol is released is to break down amino acids from muscles into glucose, which is used as fuel by your cells and helps maintain blood sugar.

-But when this stress hormone remains elevated in the long-term, it signals an increase in the other stress hormones, shifting your body’s environment to a survival, scarcity state, where higher body functions are decreased.
+But when this stress hormone remains elevated in the long-term, it signals an increase in the other stress hormones.
+This shifts your body’s environment to a survival, scarcity state, where higher body functions are lowered.